Engineers Without Borders - Get Involved

 Getting involved in EWB-MSU is as simple as attending our bi-weekly meetings.

 During the Fall and Spring Semesters, Engineers Without Borders MSU holds general meetings on a bi-weekly basis.
-Meetings take place on Tuesdays at 7:00PM in room 2245 Engineering Building.
-Remaining general meeting dates for Spring 2014: 3/25, 4/8, 4/22.
+Meeting dates for Fall 2014:

 Visit the website: http://ewb.egr.msu.edu/